drmikesamy/rust-for-dotnet-devs/src/environment-and-configuration/index.md

 }
 ```

-In .NET a compile time access to environment variables can be achieved, in a
+In .NET compile time access to environment variables can be achieved, albeit in a
 less straightforward way, via [source generators][source-gen].

 [source-gen]: https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview

 ## Configuration

 Configuration in .NET is possible with configuration providers.
-The framework is
+The framework
-providing several provider implementations via
+provides several provider implementations via
 `Microsoft.Extensions.Configuration` namespace and NuGet packages.

 Configuration providers read configuration data from key-value pairs using